Skip to main content

 }

-Any annotations described in the Authentication and authorization page, or any annotation this is actually a "field middleware" can be used in the @SourceField "annotations" attribute.
+Any attributes described in the Authentication and authorization page, or any attribute this is actually a "field middleware" can be used in the #[SourceField] "annotations" argument.

-In some very particular cases, you might not know exactly the list of @SourceField annotations at development time.
-If you need to decide the list of @SourceField at runtime, you can implement the FromSourceFieldsInterface:
+In some very particular cases, you might not know exactly the list of #[SourceField] attributes at development time.
+If you need to decide the list of #[SourceField] at runtime, you can implement the FromSourceFieldsInterface:

 use TheCodingMachine\GraphQLite\FromSourceFieldsInterface;